(Updated October 11, 2025)Frequently Asked Questions(and some not asked frequently enough)

 Can you accept payment by check?

 Unfortunately, no, as checks written on foreign banks are no longer accepted by Japanese banks.
+The standard method of payment is bank transfer.

 Can I pay by credit card?